Ademrobert/Ademrobert/README.md

 <br >

-I love coding, investing, and most of I love good people!
+### What do I like?

+I like to invest, code and solve real world problems.I love to meet new people and I like events.

 I'm alaways trying to help out people.